 Further, those with M.A. degrees in performance studies may pursue a doctoral degree in the field of performance studies, as well as folklore, theatre, music, dance, communication, and cultural studies.

-We are currently processing applications for the Fall 2012 semester.
-Applications will be accepted and evaluated until all graduate assistantships have been filled.
+For best consideration, please submit a complete application by January 15, 2014.
+Applications will be considered until all graduate assistant positions are filled.
 Information on the application process can be found here.

 Further information for prospective M.A. students can be found here.